whichbuffer/gettorbrowser/README.md

 **Tor Project official download page is (censored in Turkey): https://www.torproject.org/download**

+## Best secure and fast way to download Tor Project from Turkey
-Electronic Frontier Foundation Tor Mirror : https://tor.eff.org/download/
+**Electronic Frontier Foundation Tor Mirror : https://tor.eff.org/download/**

 If you cannot find the files you are looking for please check also our other mirrors: